MuhammadTausif/projects-and-work/README.md

 ### Traffic Simulator in Java

-This is about traffic light simulator in Java
+This is about traffic light simulator in Java.
+Traffic is simulated in a cross section.

 ### Language Translator App